-This Director also has the power to report to the Audit Committee or the Board of Directors problems and critical issues that emerge during his activities or of which he has been notified, so that these bodies can take appropriate action.
+This Director also has the power to report to the Control and Risks Committee or the Board of Directors problems and critical issues that emerge during his activities or of which he has been notified, so that these bodies can take appropriate action.

-Such circumstances were not present during the Financial Year.
+No circumstances of this nature applied during the Financial Year.